-Catholica Summer Program is a real immersion in the Eternal City.
-From the underground crypts and catacombs of the Eternal City to the beautiful forums, churches and basilicas, our boys see it all.
+Catholica Summer Program is an adventure in the Eternal City.
+From the underground crypts and catacombs of the Eternal City to the beautiful forums, churches and basilicas, our boys get to see it all.

-Every day will begin with morning Mass in St. Peter’s Basilica.
+Each day begins with morning Mass in St. Peter’s Basilica.
 Catholica program chaplains celebrate both the ordinary and extraordinary forms of the Mass for the boys.

 Awesome Sports and Day Trips

-We play a lot of sports at Catholica Summer Program, such as soccer, frisbee, basketball and swimming.
-We also visit beautiful places outside of Rome, such as Assisi, Orvieto, Castel Gandolfo and Ostia Antica!
+We play a lot of sports such as soccer, frisbee and swimming.
+We also go hiking and kayaking in beautiful places outside of Rome, such as Assisi and the beautiful laketown of Castel Gandolfo.

 Where is the Catholica Summer Program Campus?